coredns/coredns/plugin/grpc/README.md

 * **FROM** and **TO...** as above.
 * **IGNORED_NAMES** in `except` is a space-separated list of domains to exclude from proxying.
+* `backoffMaxDelay` **DURATION**, backoffMaxDelay configures the maximum delay when backing off after failed connection attempts.
+By default, the grpc client backoff delay is exponential, and the maxDelay is 2 minutes.
   Requests that match none of these names will be passed through.
 * `tls` **CERT** **KEY** **CA** define the TLS properties for TLS connection.
 From 0 to 3 arguments can be provided with the meaning as described below